- About Us

 Founded in 1853, the dcms was the first medical society in Florida, and serves as the voice for organized medicine in Duval County.

-A non-profit organization governed by an elected board of directors, the Society accomplishes its mission with the support of its physician members, the DCMS Alliance (i.e., physician spouses) and partnerships throughout the community.
-DCMS is chartered with the Florida Medical Association.
+A non-profit organization governed by an elected Board of Directors, the Society is chartered with the Florida Medical Association.

-In 1853, a handful of physicians, 'disease weary' because of Smallpox, Dengue Fever and Malaria that had taken its toll on the citizens of Northeast Florida, met and formed the Duval County Medical Society.
-DCMS was founded in an office at the corner of Bay and Market Streets.
+In 1853, a handful of physicians, 'disease weary' due to smallpox, dengue fever and malaria that had taken its toll on the citizens of Northeast Florida, met and formed the Duval County Medical Society in an office at the corner of Bay and Market Streets.
 Charter members included Dr. Abel S. Baldwin, Dr. William L'Engle, Dr. H.D.
 Holland, Dr. Charles Byrne, Dr. Richard P. Daniel, Dr. James G. Dell and Dr. John S. Murdoch.

-Dr. Francis Wellford, DCMS President in 1870, volunteered his services during the Yellow Fever crisis in September 1877 in Fernandina.
+Dr. Francis Welford, DCMS President in 1870, volunteered his services during the Yellow Fever crisis in 1877 in Fernandina.
 At the time he was serving as the president of the Florida Medical Association.
-After four weeks of working hard to save lives, he became ill and died of Yellow Fever on October 10, 1877.
+After working hard to save lives, Dr. Welford became ill and died of Yellow Fever in October 1877.

 Click here to see a full list of DCMS Past Presidents